- October 3 - Initial ENT form due to DPI

-- November 19 - First SAGE aid payment (1/3) due to schools (based on October ENT form)
+- Third Monday in November (November 17) - First SAGE aid payment (1/3) due to schools (based on October ENT form)

-- February 18 - Second SAGE aid payment (1/3) due to schools
+- Third Monday in February (February 16) - Second SAGE aid payment (1/3) due to schools

 SAGE Performance Objectives: Schools are no longer required to submit revisions or year end results of the annual performance objectives to DPI.
 Schools will need to continue to develop, update, and monitor its annual performance objectives, however, maintenance of the performance objectives will now take place at the local school level.
 Schools should maintain a record of its current performance objectives and be able to provide this information if requested by DPI.